segmentio/segment-docs/src/connections/destinations/catalog/funnelenvy/index.md

 [FunnelEnvy](https://www.funnelenvy.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) helps marketers optimize revenue by delivering personalized experiences and offers for every customer across their unique journey.

 This destination is maintained by FunnelEnvy.
-For any issues with the destination, [contact their team](mailto:support@funnelenvy.com).
+For any issues with the destination, [contact the FunnelEnvy Support team](mailto:support@funnelenvy.com).

-_**NOTE:** The FunnelEnvy Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on September 13, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the FunnelEnvy Destination and its documentation, [let their team know](mailto:support@funnelenvy.com)!_
+{% include content/beta-note.md %}

 ## Implementation Prerequisite